-FASB ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity
+Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity

-This amendment simplifies accounting for convertible instruments by removing major separation models currently required under current GAAP.
+This amendment simplifies accounting for convertible instruments by removing major separation models currently required under GAAP.
 Consequently, more convertible debt instruments will be reported as a single liability instrument and more convertible preferred stock as a single equity instrument with no separate accounting for embedded conversion features.
 The ASU removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, which will permit more equity contracts to qualify for it.
 The ASU also simplifies the diluted earnings per share (EPS) calculation in certain areas.

 ASU 2020-06 is effective for public business entities that meet the definition of a SEC filer for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 Early adoption is permitted for fiscal years beginning after December 15, 2020.
-The Company is evaluating the effect this ASU may have on its consolidated financial statements.
+The Company adopted this ASU effective November 1, 2021 and the adoption did not have a material impact on its consolidated financial statements.